Variational Diffusion Posterior Sampling with Midpoint Guidance: Introduction

 The problem of sampling from the posterior in Bayesian inverse problems with DDM priors has recently been addressed in several papers \cite{kadkhodaie2020solving, song2021score, kawar2021snips, kawar2022denoising, lugmayr2022repaint, ho2022video, chung2023diffusion, song2022pseudoinverse}.
 These methods typically modify the denoising process to account for the observation $\obs$.
 One principled approach for accurate posterior sampling involves skewing the denoising process at each stage $k$ using the score $\nabla \log \post{k}{}$, where $\post{k}{}$ is defined analogously to $\fwmarg{k}{}$, with $\prior$ replaced by the posterior $\post{}{}$.
 This guides the denoising process in a manner that is consistent with the observation.
 Notably, the posterior score $\nabla \log \post{k}{}$ decomposes into two components: the prior score and an additional intractable term commonly referred to as \emph{guidance}.
 Previous works leverage \emph{pre-trained} DDMs for the prior score, while providing various \emph{training-free} approximations for the guidance term \cite{ho2022video, chung2023diffusion, song2022pseudoinverse, finzi2023user}.
 This framework enables solving a wide range of inverse problems for a given prior.
 However, despite the notable success of these methods, the approximations often introduce significant errors, leading to inaccurate reconstructions when the posterior distribution is highly multimodal, the measurement process is strongly nonlinear, or the data is heavily contaminated by noise.

-\paragraph{Our contribution.} We begin with the observation that the posterior denoising step, which transforms a sample $X_{k+1}$ into a sample $X_k$, does not necessarily require the conditional scores $\nabla \log \post{k+1}{}$ or $\nabla \log \post{k}{}$.
-Instead, we demonstrate that this step can be decomposed into two intermediate phases: first, denoising $X_{k+1}$ into an intermediate \emph{midpoint} state $X_\tmid{k}$, where $\tmid{k} < k$, and then noising back to obtain $X_k$, unconditionally on the observation $\obs$.
+\paragraph{Our contribution.} We begin with the observation that the posterior denoising step, which transforms a sample $\bX _{k+1}$ into a sample $\bX _k$, does not necessarily require the conditional scores $\nabla \log \post{k+1}{}$ or $\nabla \log \post{k}{}$.
+Instead, we demonstrate that this step can be decomposed into two intermediate phases: first, denoising $\bX _{k+1}$ into an intermediate \emph{midpoint} state $\bX _\tmid{k}$, where $\tmid{k} < k$, and then noising back to obtain $\bX _k$, unconditionally on the observation $\obs$.
 This decomposition introduces an additional degree of freedom, as it only requires the estimation of the guidance term at the intermediate step $\tmid{k}$ rather than step $k+1$.
 Building on this insight, we introduce \algoname\, (\algo), a novel diffusion posterior sampling scheme that explicitly leverages this approach.
-Our algorithm develops a principled approximation of the denoising transition by utilizing a Gaussian variational approximation, combined with the guidance approximation proposed by \cite{chung2023diffusion} at the intermediate steps $\tmid{k}$.
+Our algorithm develops a principled approximation of the denoising transition by utilizing a Gaussian variational approximation, combined with the guidance approximation proposed by \citet{chung2023diffusion} at the intermediate steps $\tmid{k}$.
 The strong empirical performance of our method is demonstrated through an extensive set of experiments.
 In particular, we validate our approach on a Gaussian mixture toy example, as well as various linear and nonlinear image reconstruction tasks--inpainting, super-resolution, phase retrieval, deblurring, JPEG dequantization, high-dynamic range--using both pixel-space and latent diffusion models (LDM).
-We also apply our posterior sampling method to imputation tasks for 12-lead electrocardiograms (ECGs).
-Our results demonstrate that \emph{training-free} posterior sampling performs on par with diffusion models specifically trained for ECG imputation~\cite{alcarazImputation}.
-Moreover, our method demonstrates significantly improved performance compared to existing approaches.
+Finally, we demonstrate the versatility of our approach by applying it to cardiovascular diagnosis using reconstructed electrocardiograms, showing that MGPS achieves significant improvements over competing methods.